-Those childhood inspirations turned into a novel.
-The result, Blood to Rubies, is a sweeping western about the cataclysm between Manifest Destiny and native Indian sovereignty, telescoped through the intimate stories and photographs of frontier photographer, Frederick Cortland.
+Blood to Rubies is a sweeping western saga about the cataclysm between Manifest Destiny and native Indian sovereignty, telescoped through the intimate stories and photographs of frontier photographer, Frederick Cortland.
 Frederick grows up in St. Joseph, Missouri, the starting point for westering pioneers.
-Thirsting for adventure and steeped in the tales of Lewis and Clark, he longs to see the wilderness and Indians in the flesh.
-To escape serving in the Civil War, he joins a wagon train on the Oregon Trail and photographs pioneers, Indians, and frontier life.
-He chronicles, too, the lurid underbelly of humanity, freak shows and circuses, hangings and death, soiled doves and the Oriental slave trade.
+Steeped in the tales of Lewis and Clark, he thirsts for adventure, to see the wilderness and Indians in the flesh.
+To escape the Civil War draft, he joins a wagon train on the Oregon Trail and photographs pioneers, Indians, and frontier life.
+He chronicles, too, the lurid underbelly of humanity, freak shows, hangings, death, soiled doves and the Oriental slave trade.
 He begins to feel more a voyeur than a photographer.

 DRUM ROLL: BIG NEWS!

 After querying many literary agents, I got a HUGE break.
 I signed with a top literary agencies in the country: Trident Media.
 Trident represents Pulitzer Prize, National Book Award and Booker Award winners.
 AND, they are a leading agency for books-to-film!!
 My lifelong dream to become a novelist got a big step closer.

 MY POPULAR HISTORY BLOG, NOTES FROM THE FRONTIER